watch-duty/capacitor-message-bug-repro/README.md

 sh go.sh $DEVICE_ID
 ```

-Once the script terminates, the iOS program will either show "YES IT WORKED" on-screen, if the `openurl` message was delivered, or it will continue showing "NOPE".
+Once the script terminates, the iOS program will either show "YES IT WORKED" on-screen, if the `openurl` message was delivered, or it will show "NOPE".

 ### N iterations test

+Since the bug appears to be racy, there is a script that will run N iterations and summarize the results at the end.

 ```sh
 sh go_loop.sh $DEVICE_ID <count>
 ```

-The script will print a series of "." and "F" characters.
-"F" means the bug prevented the delivery of the message, and "." indicates the message was successfully delivered.
+The summary results are represented by a series of `.` and `F` characters:

+- `.` means the test message was delivered, and the bug did not trigger
+- `F` means the test message was not delivered, showing the effects of the bug